-A drilling program on Separation Rapids began in December 2022 and continued until April 2, 2023, when it was discontinued due to spring breakup.
-A total of 4,490 m was drilled.
+A drilling program on Separation Rapids began in December 2022 and continued until April 2, 2023, when it was discontinued due to spring breakup (the "2023 Drilling Program").
+A total of 4,490 metres ("m") was drilled with effective drilling totaling 4,179 m.
 The drilling was focused on infill drilling and testing the depth of the current resource.
-The core is currently going through logging and sampling while four sample lots have already been sent to assaying.
-It is expected that all assays will be completed prior to end May 2023.
-Based on results and evaluation Avalon may potentially update the resource accordingly.
+Results of the drilling confirming potential to significantly expand its lithium resource at depth.
+New significant intercepts shown below are from three of the four final drill holes.